Yes, bearded dragons can eat thyme. The aromatic herb thyme is an ideal food source for bearded dragons and can be added to their balanced diet.

 Thyme is a safe herb to offer to bearded dragons, in moderation.

-The small amounts of thyme should be given no more than once or twice per week and should not be the sole green item offered to the pet.
+Small amounts of thyme should be given no more than once or twice per week and should not be the sole green item offered to the pet.

-It is important to monitor the thyme intake since it can interfere with calcium levels and digestion if too much is eaten.
+It is important to monitor thyme intake since it can interfere with calcium levels and digestion if too much is eaten.

 In order to ensure that bearded dragons have balanced nutrition, it is important to provide them with a variety of foods and monitor their vitamin intake:

-- Leafy greens like kale, collard greens, turnip greens, and mustard greens
+• Leafy greens like kale, collard greens, turnip greens, and mustard greens

-- Vegetables such as carrots, squash, bell peppers, sweet potatoes and tomatoes
+• Vegetables such as carrots, squash, bell peppers, sweet potatoes and tomatoes

-- Fruits like apples, pears and melon
+• Fruits like apples, pears, and melons

-- Insects such as crickets and mealworms
+• Insects such as crickets and mealworms

-- Calcium-rich foods like dandelion leaves, bee pollen and bee pollen granules
+• Calcium-rich foods like dandelion leaves, bee pollen, and bee pollen granules

-- Herbs like parsley and cilantro
+• Herbs like parsley and cilantro

 By offering a variety of safe foods in proper amounts for their size and age group, owners can ensure that their bearded dragon receives all the vitamins and minerals needed for optimal health.